pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 ## 2. Experimental Design

-The experimental setup consisted of the combination of the Mask-RCNN architecture with modification to the ResNet-50-FPN feature extractor.
+The experimental setup consisted of the combination of the Mask-RCNN architecture with modification to the ResNet-50-FPN backbone.
+The modifications wrere made to the backbone:

 - Resize kernels from the first convolutional layer of the feature extractor - the original dimensions were size 7 x 7.
 The kernels were resized to 3 x 3 and 5 x 5.